Küsnacht: Weather

 Küsnacht has an average of 136 days of rain per year and on average receives 1171 mm of precipitation.
 The wettest month is August during which time Küsnacht receives 139 mm of precipitation.
 During that month, there is precipitation for an average of 12.3 days.
 The month with the most precipitation days is June, with an average of 13.3 days, and 138 mm of precipitation.

 Transport

 There are four railway stations within the municipality of Küsnacht.
 Küsnacht ZH and Küsnacht Goldbach stations are both on the Lake Zürich right-bank line, and are served by S-Bahn Zürich services S6 and S16.
 Neue Forch and Forch stations are on the inland Forchbahn line, and are served by service S18.

-In the summer there are regular boats to Zurich as well as along the lake to Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft (ZSG).
+In the summer there are regular boats to Zürich as well as along the lake to Rapperswil, run by the Zürichsee-Schifffahrtsgesellschaft (ZSG).

-Sport
+Sports

 The ZSC Lions' affiliates, the GCK Lions, play in the Swiss League (SL).
 Their home arena is the 2,200-seat Eishalle Küsnacht.